 The country has many natural attractions and beautiful beaches.
 If you are planning on visiting Kenya, here are some of the best things to do and see in Kenya!

 –The Masai Mara National Reserve: this is one of the most famous safari parks in Africa.
 It’s home to lots of wildlife – lions, leopards, cheetahs, zebras, wildebeest, giraffes and more!
 While in there, why not take a Masai mara hot air balloon?
 See the pricing.
 I also discuss Masai Mara safari costs associated with your trip

 –The Nairobi National Park: The Nairobi National Park is a national park that is located in the city of Nairobi, Kenya.
 The park was established in 1953 and covers an area of about 1,000 square kilometers.

 – Diani Beach – Diani beach is a beach located on the along the Indian Ocean in Kenya.
-It is a popular tourist destination and a place where many people visit for their vacations.
+It is a popular tourist destination and a place where many people visit for their all inclusive Kenya Beach holiday.
 Diani Beach is one of the most famous beaches in East Africa, with white sand and clear water.

 The Diani Beach has been featured in many travel magazines and online articles over the years, including Condé Nast Traveler magazine’s list of Africa’s best beaches and Lonely Planet’s top 10 beaches in East Africa.

 Check out my other article where i give you information on the best time to visit Kenya.